 I’ve always had an interest in my family’s ancestry since the early ’80s as a preteen and I’m an avid genealogist.
 My ancestry is Dominican (maternal) and Puerto Rican (paternal).
 DNA has proven that I am from all over the Caribbean and many places in Africa.

-As a preteen, I received some pushback when I started off with the typical “we don’t talk about these things” responses when asking about my Dominican ancestry.
-I took on researching family history in the early 1990’s since I wanted to understand more about my family and the rainbow of colors in my family.
-Once I discovered I was Puerto Rican in 2007, I wanted to know more and through my father, I was able to make discoveries.
-Through these discoveries, I was able to build a tree with over 7,000 family members that include both sides.
-While I work in the world of technology and telecommunications for the past 24 years, I will always have time for genealogy and run 2 websites; Genealogia Nuestra and Caribbean Genealogy.
+As a preteen, I received some pushback, I would get the typical “we don’t talk about these things” responses when asking about my Dominican ancestry.
+I took on researching family history in the early 1990s since I wanted to understand more about my family and our rainbow of colors.
+Once I discovered I was Puerto Rican in 2007, I wanted to know more, and through my father, I was able to make more discoveries.
+Through these discoveries, I have built a tree with over 7,000 family members that include both sides.
+While I work in the world of technology and telecommunications for the past 24 years, I will always have time for genealogy and run 2 websites; Genealogia Nuestra and Caribbean Genealogy during my free time.

-Genealogia Nuestra translates to Our Genealogy and the website is setup to assist others with their research.
+Genealogia Nuestra translates from Spanish to Our Genealogy, and the website is set up to assist others with their research.
 Caribbean Genealogy is my personal pursuit in finding out more about my African roots and sharing what I discover along the way.

 Many ask why I share information freely.
 Well, I am a firm believer that every person has a right to know and not be blocked from finding out who they are.
 People who are adopted, an unknown parent, grandparents, not knowing their culture, and the worst, loss of history due to the ugliness of slavery.
 I share to help resolve all these blockers.